abordachan/lab1/README.md

 # GGR472 Lab 1: Geospatial data for the web
-This repository contains code for an example webpage with a link to a GeoJSON file, as required for Lab 1
+This repository contains code for a webpage with a link to a GeoJSON file, as required for Lab 1

 Webpage URL: